 Each situation will be looked at on a case by case basis but in situations regarding the formation of #2 teams (hierarchical system), the club will strive to include as many players of that age group as possible.
 Therefore even if a younger player is deemed "stronger" than some of the older players, the club will not support playing up if it means an older player who meets the minimum ability requirements will not have another opportunity in the club to play.

 Although playing up in a given year with the KIBC will be an important consideration for subsequent years, it does not guarantee permission for follow-on seasons.

 In the past there have been numerous conversations regarding restricting participation within our Competitive Program of players who:

 - Live outside the Greater Kingston area

 - Graduated from high school

-The club position as of the 2011-2012 season is to allow any player regardless of their address or school enrollment status to try out for any of our Competitive teams as long as they meet the eligibility requirements of Ontario Basketball.
+The club position is to allow any player regardless of their address or school enrollment status to try out for any of our Competitive teams as long as they meet the eligibility requirements of Ontario Basketball.
 In the event that there are 2 or more players of similar ability competing for a final spot on a team, a player who resides in the Greater Kingston area and attends a local elementary or high school will get priority.

 Playing Time and Information